 Test and monitor your application in one platform

 With these best practices, you promote test maintainability as well as ensure a consistent, reliable user experience for your customers.
 To learn more about how you can begin creating efficient browser tests, check out Part 1 or our documentation for more details.
-If you don’t have an account, you can sign up for a and start creating tests today.
+If you don’t have an account, you can sign up for a free trial and start creating tests today.